eigentaylor/eigentaylor.github.io/_posts/2026-04-11-approval-only.md

 | You    | 5         | 3         | 0         |
 | Totals | 15 or 20  | 16 or 19  | 21        |

 You can verify in this example that you would be better off staying home.
 If you abstain, $B$ defeats $C$ in the runoff.
 If you vote, $C$ defeats $A$ in the runoff.
-Your vote would change the result from your lesser evil to your worst nightmare.
+Your vote would change the result from your genuine compromise, $B$, to your worst nightmare, $C$.

 Let's imagine this is the result, and you are following the tally on election night.
 Your website of choice displays the full matrix of scores and pairwise tallies: